-Jacob Broderick is a full-time term instructor in the Department of English.
+Jacob Broderick is a term instructor in the Department of English.
 His research interests include the cultural shift in the United States to autonomous mobility systems; using "disruptive" workplace platforms in the realm of digital pedagogy; violence, especially terrorist violence, as rhetoric; and using rhetorics of empathy to teach argument in the online classroom.
 He has delivered papers at a number of conferences, including Cultural Rhetorics, SWPACA, PAMLA, NeMLA, and CEA-MAG.
-His MA graduate research on Victorian travel narratives and rhetorics of e/migration grew out of his work with emigrant pamphlets and correspondence from the Foreign and Colonial Office Special Collection, a rare corpus comprising over 80,000 artifacts acquired by King’s College London in 2007.
-He received his MA in English 1850-Present from King's in 2010, has taught at George Mason University since 2013, and joined Mason's doctoral program in Writing and Rhetoric in 2015.
+He earned his BA in English from Wells College in 2008, and his MA in English from King's College London in 2010.

 Recent projects include research on autonomous driving, American individualism, and masculinity; UX and design affordances in collaborative productivity platforms; and terrorist violence as rhetoric.